OlajideOlagunju/GCP_Mage_Data_Pipeline/README.md

 # The Source Dataset
 The source data is a spreadsheet containing maintenance work orders associated with Customer Service Requests.
+The dataset will be updated daily from the Client's ERP tool and loaded unto the Google Cloud storage platform before the data transformation step.
+The primary field in the dataset is the 'WORKORDER_NUMBER' which gives the unique ERP system-generated Work order number.
+Most queries from the DB will be based on aggregating this field over time periods.
 [View the data dictionary](https://github.com/OlaOlagunju/GCP_Mage_Data_Pipeline/blob/main/3.%20Data%20Dictionary/Data%20Dictionary%20-%20Work%20Order%20Management%20Module%20Dataset.pdf) below to see a more detailed description of the dataset.

 ![Data Dictionary - Work Order Management Module Dataset](https://github.com/OlaOlagunju/GCP_Mage_Data_Pipeline/blob/main/3.%20Data%20Dictionary/bin/Data%20Dictionary%20-%20Work%20Order%20Management%20Module%20Dataset.jpg)

-[//]: # (Explain Dataset Nuances)